 A new version offers a full proxy interface to the output plug-in or the next filter plug-in respectively.
 This gives you the chance to reduce the latency of large filters, change the sampling rate and so on.

-fetching and decoding the next file before the last sample of the
+and decoding the next file before the last sample of the current

-current file is played.
-(I am not talking about a cross fader
+file is played.
+(I am not talking about a cross fader plug-in

 This enables absolutely gap-less playlists of continuous albums.
 Of course, the files have to be cut correctly.
 This is a bit tricky for MPEG audio files that normally do not this out of the box.